rohanshenoy/ECONAutoencoderStudy/README.md

 [comment]: <> (Danny's config /uscms/home/dnoonan/work/HGCAL/CMSSW_11_2_0_pre5/src/L1Trigger/L1THGCalUtilities/test/NewTrainings_QKeras_cfg.py)
 [comment]: <> (it requires the models dir /uscms/home/dnoonan/work/HGCAL/CMSSW_11_2_0_pre5/src/L1Trigger/L1THGCalUtilities/test/AEmodels)

-## e/g cluster energy correction and resolution study

-## Electron vs PU discrimination

-### BDT hyperparameters tuning notebook
-It is important to note that trigger rates, which is the ultimate metric, require a lot of statistics.
-Given the size of the available neutrino gun or MinBias samples, the full statistics of these samples need to be used to produce final rate plots.
-Which means that a lot of attention should be put on the control of the overtraining of our BDTs, since they will be applied on events used to train them.
+## Notebooks:

+- `electron_photon_calibration_autoencoder_210611.ipynb`:
+   - Derives layer weight correction factors with 0PU unconverted photons
+   - Derives $\eta$ dependent linear energy correction (this is an additive correction) with 200PU electrons
+   - Produces energy scale and resolution plots, in particular differentially vs $|\eta|$ and $p_T$
+- `electron_pu_bdt_tuning_autoencoder_210611.ipynb`:
+   - Finds the set of hyperparameters to be used later in the training of BDT (discriminator between electrons and PileUp).
+XGBOOST is used to train the BDTs.
+      - Scans the L1 and L2 regularization parameters.
+      - Scans the learning rate.
+      - Scans the BDT tree depth.
+   - Checks the behaviour of the BDT as a function of the number of boosting steps.
-The notebook `notebooks/electron_pu_bdt_tuning_autoencoder_210611.ipynb` is meant to find the set of hyperparameters to be used later, with focus on the limitation of overtraining rather than optimal performance.
+   - Checks for overtraining with a final set of hyperparameters.
+The notebook focuses on the limitation of overtraining rather than optimal performance.
 This hyperparameter tuning is currently done by hand, and some automatization could be implemented.
-XGBOOST is used to train the BDTs.
-This notebook is doing the following:
-- Scan of L1 and L2 regularization parameters.
-- Scan of the learning rate.
-- Scan of the tree depth.
-- Checking the behaviour as a function of the number of boosting steps.
-- Checking overtraining with a final set of hyperparameters

-### BDT final training notebook
+- `electron_pu_autoencoder_210611.ipynb`:
-The final BDT ID training performed on the full sample is done in the notebook `notebooks/electron_pu_autoencoder_210611.ipynb`.
-Signal efficiencies as a function of $\eta$ and $p_T$ are computed, for a 99% inclusive signal efficiency working point.
+   - Performs the final BDT ID training on the full sample
+   - Computes the signal efficiencies as a function of $\eta$ and $p_T$, for a 99% inclusive signal efficiency working point.

-## Turnons and L1 $\to$ offline threshold mapping
-The energy corrections and BDT ID are then used to compute the efficiency turnons in the notebook `notebooks/electron_turnon_autoencoder_210611.ipynb`.
+- `electron_turnon_autoencoder_210611.ipynb`:
+   - Computes the trigger efficiency turn on curves (using the energy corrections and the BDT ID)

-The turnon curves are finally used to extract the L1 $\to$ offline threshold mappings, which will be used to compare L1 rates as a function of the so-called offline threshold.
+   - The turn-on curves are finally used to extract the L1 $\to$ offline threshold mappings, which will be used to compare L1 rates as a function of the so-called offline threshold.
 In our case this offline threshold is defined as the gen-level $p_T$ at which the turnon reaches 95% efficiency.

-## Rates

-### Rates notebook
+- `egamma_rates_autoencoder_210611.ipynb`:
-Rate extraction and plotting are implemented in the notebook `notebooks/egamma_rates_autoencoder_210611.ipynb` .
-Rates as a function of the offline threshold are the final plots used to compare the different algorithms.
+   - Extracts the rate and plots the rate as a function of the offline threshold.
+   - These are the final plots used to compare the different algorithms.